3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d01/instructor_notes/the_tooling_of_wdir.md

 ## Interacting with your classroom

-Your classroom _is_ your computer.
+You will spend much of your time in the classroom on your computer.
 You will need to be able to quickly navigate between applications, folders, windows, etc., to keep up with class.

 This isn't just for your benefit as students; web developers are obsessed with minimizing key strokes and navigating efficiently.
 Coding is hard enough as it is without losing time trying to find or open files.